Kenivia/Honing-Forecast/README.md

 ### Chance mode

-- Estimates how much you need to have x% chance of success
+- If I want to have x% chance of success, how much mats should I prep?

 ### Budget mode

-- Estimates your chance of success within a given budget
-- Estimates how to best use your free taps and juices and how much they are worth to you
-- Estimates how likely you are to run out of each mat
+- If I have this much mats, what are my odds of success?
+- How should I use my Juice & free taps?
+How much are they worth?
+- What are my bottlenecks?

-### Gamba simulator
+### Bonus: Gamba simulator

 - A more hands-on feel of your prospects

-## Work in Progress
+## Feedback

-- Book support
-- Variance calculation & confidence interval for budget mode
-- Incorporate roster income tracking

-### UI

-- ctrl z support, fix backspace & delete
-- In-line arithmetic calculation for when putting in boxes e.g. input 25*1000 and get 25000
+Found a bug, spotted an error or got a suggestion?
+Contact me @kenivia on Discord!
+Feedback is greatly appreciated.